 There are a lot of things you need to understand before you begin to develop your brand name.
 Survey your customers and competition to understand what your competitors are doing and what your customers respond to.
-In this process pay close attention to what kind of brand name you think works for you.
-Decide whether you want your brand name to be:
+In this process pay close attention to what kind of name you think works for you.
+Decide whether you want your name to be:

 Abstract – These are the creative brand names that are used to spark intrigue but are not linked to an obvious emotion or the product.
 Apple, Nike and Ford are all examples of abstract brand names.

 Once you’ve done your research and you understand the type of brand name you want, it’s time to come up with ideas.
 The best brand names are often a result of brainstorming and group collaboration.
 Develop as many names as possible.
 These can then be shortlisted later, but first you have to be creative.
 Create a space where ideas are being thrown around and bounced off each other freely.

 Take a sample of your favourite brand names and test them.
 Ask friends, collogues or customers.
 Be sure to consider to find out the following about your potential brand names:

 Is it Distinctive – Does your name stand out from the crowd?
 If your name is to similar to existing competitors you run the risk of being confused.
 Avoid competing with them directly for search and digital landscape.

 Is it Suggestive – How does your brand name convey a message?
 Does it say something about what your product does?
 Does it convey attitude?
 How does it convey tone phonetically?